aus-plant-phenomics-network/phenomate/README.md

 ## Accessing Phenomate

-If you manage to set up Phenomate using either the docker version or the local version, you should be able to access Phenomate through the following URLs:
+Once Phenomate is set up using either the docker version or the local version, you should be able to access Phenomate through the following URLs:

 UI: `http://localhost:3000`